ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/NFC.md

 The NFC Forum defines 5 Tag specifications, which define how to transmit and receive NDEF messages on top of various NFC technologies.

 When using a controller, the Mbed OS NFC Framework can implement the [Type 4 Tag platform](https://nfc-forum.org/our-work/specifications-and-application-documents/specifications/tag-type-technical-specifications/).
-This means that the initiator can gnerate NDEF messages dynamically before each read and parse it after each write.
+This means that the initiator can generate NDEF messages dynamically before each read and parse it after each write.

 ## NFC controllers and NFC EEPROMs